-Type #5 “desires anonymity and to view life from the sidelines … life is fascinating to watch from a safe hidden place, but is much too terrifying to take part in.
-The observer, storing up knowledge of life by viewing it from the sidelines, steps into life when he experiences his essence [True self].
+Type #5 “desires anonymity and to view life from the sidelines.
+For him life is fascinating to watch from a safe hidden place, but is much too terrifying to take part in.
+The observer, storing up knowledge of life by viewing it from the sidelines, steps into life when he experiences his essence [True-self].
 Then and only then can he truly have full knowledge of life.”[ii]

-For a Type #5 “anonymity and security are important in order that he can safely watch the world from the peephole of his hiding place.
+“Anonymity and security are important to [the #5] in order that he can safely watch the world from the peephole of his hiding place.
 Not only is he avid for the means to maintain his corner, he also is greedy for knowledge of what is going on in life, so that he can feel alive.”[iii]

 Type #5 Observers “detach from charged emotions [emotional reactions] and retire into privacy to find out what they feel [how to respond to life].
-Drained by public encounters [P-B behaviors] with people, they crave isolation [for meditation] to recharge themselves.
+Drained by public encounters [P-B behaviors] with people, they crave isolation to recharge themselves.
 Often positioned as thinkers and strategists, Fives like protected work environments with no interruptions.
 They prefer limited contact and agendas announced in advance.
 At its best, the stance of detachment produces clear-minded analysis.
 As a psychological strategy, detachment restricts emotional contact.”[iv]

 The Enneagram, like all typologies, is used and interpreted in different ways by different practitioners.
 In the West, because we have become more reliant on the intellect and less on intuition, we do not often see typologies as having a relationship with Self-transformation.
-Practitioner and theorist Helen Palmer sees the Enneagram as a mystical system that also uses psychological type.
+Practitioner and theorist Helen Palmer sees “a point of contact” between the Enneagram and psychology.
 “By linking the preoccupations of type with specific aspects of higher consciousness, the Enneagram joins the power of a Western psychological model with the agendas of sacred tradition.”[v]

 Now that we have set the context, we will see how Kandinsky’s identity and his life’s experience were shaped by being an Enneagram Type #5.
 Take a look at Kandinsky’s paintings to see how his Self-transformation is expressed as he moves from representational images depicting the world of form to expressing his Essence in the “chorus” of bold colors of his abstract expressionist vision.

 Having that profound connection to Reality that mystic’s do, Kandinsky could “hear” colors, see colors in sounds and could experience the sounds of words beyond their literal meaning.
-It is typical of the Type #5 to synthesize sensory input in their intuitive quest to reconstruct the shattered world of P-B, to restore it to the “Oneness” of P-A. This is, in fact, the unspoken longing for all of humanity.
+It is typical of the #5 to synthesize sensory input in their intuitive quest to reconstruct the shattered world of P-B, to restore it to the “Oneness” of P-A. This is, in fact, the unspoken longing for all of humanity.

 Not having the narrative of Simple Reality to support and direct our deepest yearnings, we stand before the canvas of our life, not knowing where to begin our first stroke or what color to use.

-Type #5 mystics are usually successful after finding the courage to just “do it” as they begin to etch, splash, brush, and scrape the lines, colors, textures and forms in daring diagonals and arabesques.
+Mystics are usually successful after finding the courage to just “do it” as they begin to etch, splash, brush, and scrape the lines, colors, textures and forms in daring diagonals and arabesques.
 They tend to trust the process and their own connection to the Implicate Order and eventually pass through the valley of the shadow of death into the dawn of the awakened Self.
-Such was the life’s journey of Wassily Kandinsky.
+Such was the life’s journey of Vasily Kandinsky.

 The Active Strategist

 it from the sidelines, steps into life when he

 The Phalanx exhibition of 1903 was the first time Kandinsky entered the public arena as an artist.
-“Phalanx also gave him his first opportunity to act as leader of a group of kindred spirits.”
+“Phalanx also gave him his first opportunity to act as leader of a group of kindred spirits.”[vii]

-“He was never solely a painter, but a theoretician, intermediary and organizer at the same time.”
+“He was never solely a painter, but a theoretician, intermediary and organizer at the same time.”[viii]

 At its best, the stance of detachment produces clear-minded analysis.

 Kandinsky was willing to participate actively in the small community of artists who banded together with a common vision for the future of art.
 They would strategize and decide on what tactics to use in overcoming the beliefs, attitudes and values of the old “story” and the entrenched establishment of academics and critics who opposed change in how art was defined.